Installation with Docker

 Docker swarm service

-Installation using docker swarm and settings.conf with optional configuration.
+Installation using docker swarm and settings.conf containing configuration overrides.
 Configuration options: site, frontend and admin.

 docker swarm init